mathesar-foundation/mathesar-wiki/design/specs/listing-views.md

 - The user opens the schema explorer by navigating to it via the sidebar or by URL pointing to that object.
 - The user enters a search term in the search input box located at the top of the sidebar list.
 - The list is filtered to show objects whose name matches the search term.
-- The list contains meta data associated with the objects like record and column count.
+- The list contains metadata associated with the objects like record and column count.
   - If no results are found, the system displays a notice to indicate the lack of results and potential causes.
 - Users can clear the search by clearing the input box content or clicking on the `Clear Search` link displayed along with the results summary.